 Valuable property such as expensive jewelry and electronic games/equipment should not be brought to school by students.
 The school will NOT accept responsibility for the loss of personal property.
 We also recommend that students who ride bicycles or scooters to school lock them to prevent theft.
 No skateboards or “heelies” are allowed on campus.

 Breakfast and lunch are provided in our cafeteria.
 Please make sure to complete the Free & Reduced lunch application that is included in your enrollment packet.
 Our cafeteria staff track all meals that are eaten, and students who have reduced or full price meals, will be charged accordingly, starting in the 2020-21 school year.

 Students may bring snacks daily but we highly recommend that the snacks be nutritional and healthy (Fruit, Granola Bars, etc).
 Snacks such as hot chips, fast foods (i.e. McDonalds), candy bars, sodas and sweets do not provide good nutritional value and can be detrimental to your students' learning experience, therefore we will ask for students to keep those snacks in their bags and they can eat them after school if approved by their parent.
 Snack time will be determined at teacher discretion based on class and academic schedules.
-In an effort to maintain cleanliness, snacks will not be eaten on the playground.
+In an effort to maintain cleanliness, snacks will not be eaten on the playground